tarun142605/threat_monitor/README.md

 #### 👑 Admin

 - ✅ Full access to all endpoints
+- ✅ Can create events
 - ✅ Can create, read, update, and delete alerts
 - ✅ Can update alert status

 #### 👤 Analyst

-- ✅ Read-only access to alerts
+- ✅ Read-only access to alerts (GET only)
-- ✅ Can create events
+- ❌ Cannot create events (403 Forbidden)
-- ❌ Cannot modify alerts (403 Forbidden on PATCH)
+- ❌ Cannot modify alerts (403 Forbidden on PATCH, PUT, DELETE)

 #### Assigning Roles